Admission and Progression

 The College of Education, Health, and Human Sciences at The University of Tennessee, has one of the few nationally ranked teacher education programs.
 The major distinctions of this program are as follows: admission is granted based on an outstanding undergraduate academic record and selected other factors; candidates must have completed a bachelor’s degree and hold a valid teaching license, with an endorsement in English Education or a related field (in Tennessee or another state in the U.S.).
 Since admission to this graduate degree program is competitive, interested persons should seek the advice of the CEHHS Office of Advising and Student Services and the English Education Program Coordinator in making applications.

-- The Master of Science with a major in teacher education has two tracks.
-Track 1 is for students who hold a valid Tennessee teaching license, or for those preparing to teach on the post-secondary level, or for those preparing for careers that do not require teacher licensure.
+- The Master of Science with a major in teacher education has two paths.
+The MS, Educational Studies is for students who hold a valid Tennessee teaching license, or for those preparing to teach on the post-secondary level, or for those preparing for careers that do not require teacher licensure.
 Candidates must have completed a bachelors degree with a 2.80 overall grade point average (GPA.
 Candidates’ overall GPA in English must be 3.0 or higher.

 - Post-baccalaureate candidates should develop a written plan with the CEHHS Office of Advising and Student Services. to complete any deficiencies in the above requirements as soon as possible after making application for admission.
 Post-baccalaureate candidates not holding a degree in English must eventually complete 30 semester hours in English, to include 15 at the 300 level or higher (in addition to the requirements described in the section above).
 Candidates’ applications for admission will be reviewed with decisions announced as soon as possible after all requirements for application have been completed.
 Coursework may begin in any academic term after notification of admission by letters from both the Graduate School and the College of Education, Health, and Human Sciences.